Sun-Drenched Shenanigans: What to Do in Dominican Republic for 1 Week Without Requiring Therapy Afterward

 Practical Dominican Republic Travel Tips

-Transportation options vary wildly in comfort and storytelling potential.
+Transportation options vary wildly in comfort and storytelling potential, which becomes especially important when comparing different trips to Dominican Republic and their unique logistical requirements.
 Public cars ($2-3 for local trips) pack in passengers like a game of human Tetris, while guaguas (public buses, $1-5) follow schedules that exist primarily in theoretical physics.
 Motoconchos (motorcycle taxis, $2-3) provide hair-raising adventures without the safety equipment that would make your insurance company comfortable.
 Rental cars ($40-70/day) offer independence but require navigational skills, defensive driving tactics, and peace with the concept of one-way streets being treated as suggestions.

 Tipping customs follow American patterns without reaching American extremes: 10% stands as standard for restaurants, $1-2 per bag for bellhops who didn’t actually drop anything, and $2-5 for housekeeping.
 Electricity runs at 110V like the US, though occasional outages make portable chargers wise investments.
 Internet access rivals US standards in tourist zones but descends to 1990s dial-up nostalgia in remote areas.